Media Arts and Technology

-The Media Arts and Technology (MAT) Graduate Program is a unique transdisciplinary graduate degree program that offers M.S., M.A., and Ph.D. degrees in Media Arts and Technology.
+The Media Arts and Technology (MAT) Graduate Program is a unique transdisciplinary graduate degree program that offers the Master of Science and Ph.D. degrees in Media Arts and Technology.
 The program, which is jointly administered by the College of Engineering and the College of Letters and Science, serves as a focal point for education, research, and artistic production in digital media, with special emphases in visual and spatial arts, electronic music and sound design, and multimedia engineering.
 The curriculum provides for an interdisciplinary experience, building on a core set of skills and knowledge, with an emphasis on research and collaboration in digital media systems, content, and interaction.
 In addition to the interdisciplinary breadth of the program, each MAT student focuses on an area of emphasis, according to background and career interests.

 MAT is designed to provide students with knowledge and skills relevant to careers in digital media-related research and in artistic and technical positions in the media industries of the 21st century.
 It fosters aesthetically trained engineers - the media technology inventors of the future.
 It trains electronic media artists who can work with a high degree of aesthetic and technical sophistication to enrich and enlarge our cultural heritage.
 It prepares thinkers for advanced studies in media technology, leading toward academic careers in this discipline.